 He and Catherine head to their Florida home in November.
 “I’m back and forth often,” he adds, “but the need (to be back in Halifax) is not that great anymore.
 The people here know what they’re doing.
 They make the decisions.”

 His business philosophy?
 “I’ve always done the things I like to do and, when I don’t want to do them anymore, I do something else.
 It’s always worked for me.”
 He pauses.
-“There’s lots of people smarter than me.
+“There are lots of people smarter than me.
 Lots of people made more money than me.
 But no one is happier than me.”